-total quality management as a management style
+- total quality management as a management style

 - · parts and principles of TQM

 - planning for TQM

-- training and tools
+- · training and tools

-- training and tool:

 - case studies

 organization, who were the award recipients.

 "We are pleased for the recognition.
 The whole staff really earned the award, and we want to stress the group effort," said Kinder.